-We believe our best approach to achieve a successful outcome for this initial equitable engagement program in Lynnhurst is to focus on a single group and develop a two-year plan.
-With the modest level of funding allocated to us in 2022 (\$1897) and 2023 (\$2060), this approach will allow us to concentrate our program dollars and volunteer hours effectively and learn about targeted engagement.
+Note - This is an amended update to our two-year plan for 2022-2023 submitted in 2021.
+Progress in 2022 was impacted by resource limitations (staff turnover) as described in our funding application.
+We have shifted the two year span to extend into 2024.
+At this point we lack the feedback to assess and plan 2024 activities in detail, so have left that piece largely undefined pending additional knowledge gained in 2023.
+We believe that with the modest level of funding allocated to us in 2022 (\$1897), 2023/2024 (\$2060), a multiyear approach focused on a single under-engaged group will allow us to concentrate our program dollars and volunteer hours effectively and learn about targeted engagement.
 The equitable engagement funds will be supplemented with CPP and neighborhood-raised funds.